 Step 6: Wait

-- Discovers all applications in the root app
+- Discovers all applications under the root app

 - Creates namespaces and RBAC